Reshma262/Pythontutorials/README.md

 2. Build in functions of python

-3. Python Regex programs (Questions taken from https://www.geeksforgeeks.org/python-programming-examples/ )
+3. Python Regex programs (Questions taken from Geeks for Geeks website )